-Is setting a company as a researcher hard?
+Is setting up a company as a researcher hard?
 Under what circumstances should you consider registering a business?
 What are the traps you might potentially fall into?
-A startup or a sale proprietorship?
-How was Ontology of Value created?
+A startup or a sole proprietorship?
+How was the Ontology of Value created?
 What’s the vision, and the plans for developing the company further?

 The episode was recorded on August 16th, 2020.

 00:11 Hello, everyone, today we have a special episode of the Sunday webinar.
 And in this episode, I’ll be talking about entrepreneurship and especially entrepreneurship for researchers, and a little bit about the company.
 And the reason why I’m doing this is motivated by the fact that around 40% of all the people that contact me, looking for help with their careers after the PhD, are interested in running their own business either now or in the future.

 00:41 Some of them are interested in taking a regular job first and learning about entrepreneurship from people who are already doing this and launching a startup later on.
 And some people interested in trying themselves right now.
 And in this lecture, I would like to touch on some very general principles of how to build a business and what entrepreneurship actually is.

 01:08 And in the end, I’ll mention how Ontology of Value was created as well.
 So sorry, if this is material, it might be rudimentary for some because people are also on different levels.
 Some people who talk to me, they have never thought about the business, they don’t know much about it and some people are much more advanced.
 This is actually on a very basic level but I hope that it will be interesting for you.

 01:36 Let me show my presentation.
 Let me start from introducing a little bit about my story.
 First, I did three Master’s degrees at the interfaculty studies in Mathematics and Natural Sciences of the University of Warsaw, and I graduated from Medical Physics, Applied Mathematics and Psychometrics.
 Already midway in my studies, half with my studies, I already realized that I would like to do brain research in the future.